mdgriffith/elm-prefab/README.md

 ## The first place to look

-`elm-prefab` has generated a starting `src/Page/Home.elm` for you, take a look.
+`elm-prefab` has generated `src/Page/Home.elm` for you, let's take a look.

 If you've worked with elm before it should be pretty familiar as a standard `model/update/Msg/view` thing.